 Lars von Trier has broached genre material on several occasions.
 His first two feature films were The Element of Crime (1984), an artily obscure detective story set in a future Europe, and Epidemic (1987), part autobiography about the frustrations of filmmaking, part drama about a plague and eventually a weird meta-fiction. von Trier also co-directed the hit Danish tv series The Kingdom (1994) and its sequel The Kingdom II (1997) set in a haunted hospital and containing a side-splittingly rich vein of black comedy.
 Lars von Triers most acclaimed film is probably Breaking the Waves, an extraordinary and emotionally devastating film about a womans masochistic sacrifices for her husband that eventually arrives at a fantastic climax.
-Subsequent to Antichrist, von Trier also made the End of the World film Melancholia (2011). von Triers Zentropa Entertainments production company has also backed or co-produced a number of European productions see below for their other genre entries.
+Subsequent to Antichrist, von Trier also made the End of the World film Melancholia (2011), the two-part Nymphomaniac (2013) and the serial killer film The House That Jack Built (2018). von Triers Zentropa Entertainments production company has also backed or co-produced a number of European productions see below for their other genre entries.

 Antichrist comes three years after Lars von Triers previous film, the black comedy The Boss of It All (2006).
 For von Trier, the period in between was punctuated by a black depression during which he thought that he would never be able to make another film again.
 His therapist advised him to channel his feelings onto film.
 The resulting film Antichrist premiered at the 2009 Cannes Film Festival where it was subject to audience walkouts and then awarded a special jury prize for its misogyny.
 Fairly much everywhere it played subsequently, Antichrist polarised audiences, outraging for its misogyny and shocking with its full-on scenes of genital mutilation.
 Even the title, which has nothing to do with anything that takes place in the film, seems intended to offend a certain religiously-minded sector of the audience.
 The irony of this is that while Antichrist was rejected by arthouse audiences, it gained a audience at horror movie festivals.
 If nothing else, it proved that controversy is always a good selling point.